How to Turn Off Water to Your House

 Photo: istockphoto.com

-While the purpose of a main shutoff valve is for plumbing infrastructure maintenance, upkeep, and repairs, it’s important to note that this valve is also necessary for leaks, flooding, and other plumbing emergencies.
-If a plumbing fitting starts to leak or a pipe ruptures, it can result in extensive water damage, costly repairs, and ongoing issues with mold and mildew growth.
+While the purpose of a main shut-off valve is for plumbing infrastructure maintenance, upkeep, and repairs, it’s important to know where this valve is in the event of a leak, flooding, or other plumbing emergencies.
+If a plumbing fitting starts to leak or a pipe ruptures, it can result in extensive water damage, costly water damage restoration repairs, and ongoing issues with mold and mildew growth.

-For this reason, it’s recommended to locate and test your main shutoff valve now, instead of scrabbling to try to find it when water is pouring into your home from a broken water line.
-The valve should work properly without relying on any tools.
+For this reason, it’s recommended to locate and test your main shut-off valve now, instead of scrambling to try to find it when water is pouring into your home from a broken water line.
+The valve should work properly without you needing to rely on any emergency plumbing tools.
 If you find that it is seized or that the valve doesn’t completely shut off the water to the home, then you should contact a plumber to replace the valve.

 FAQs